CianMRoche/AstroWiki/Plasma and lensing/Plasma and lensing - Questions.md

 Used in [[Exoplanets - Questions#13|Exoplanet detection]].
 Can learn about a planets orbital period and potentially the mass (height of peak) but that is degenerate with its semimajor axis and to a degree orbital speed.
 We have used this method to see planets we otherwise couldnt, eg. MACHOs (massive compact halo objects) like brown dwarfs [[Stellar classes#White dwarf|WDs]] and [[Black holes#Black hole|BHs]].

 Is a rare phenomenon that requires high cadence in time, so need high-cadence surveys to find it.
 Examples are EROS and OGLE both of which look sometimes at the [[Galaxy examples#Large Magellanic Cloud|LMC]].

+## 99
+**What is the "weak lensing effect"?
+How does this differ from “strong lensing”?
+What are each of these phenomena useful for to astronomers?**